All-on-4® (Same day teeth)

 Dental Crowns

-A dental crown replaces the visible portion of the tooth, and thereby gives back chewing function and can help with speech impediments, but is powerless to stop tooth loss from becoming worse and from more teeth going missing, because it does not replace the tooth roots.
+A dental crown replaces the tooth's visible portion, thereby giving back chewing function and can help with speech impediments.
+However, it is powerless to stop tooth loss from worsening and more teeth missing because it does not replace the tooth roots.

 Read More